 Wheels Within Wheels

-To me, the new year means changing the daily routine and seeing new things, or old things in new ways, so here are some unusual home designs to act as springboards for the imagination.
+To me, changing the daily routine and seeing new things, or old things in new ways, is always a good idea so here are some unusual home designs to act as springboards for the imagination.

 For example, round or almost round houses – i.e. octagons, like the McElroy house in San Francisco of 1861, shown above (photo courtesy Wikipedia) — have always had a special allure.
 In the 19th century, health writer Orson Squire Fowler popularized the form in his book The Octagon House: A Lifestyle for All.
 Octagons were sometimes called “health houses” because of the way each angled room maximized natural light and ventilation.